fmoren05/Term-Project/README.md

 # Software Design:

 Our software was written using Micropython via Thonny.
-The software consisted of files pertaining to motor control, PID control, MLX to encoder processing, servo triggering, flywheel activation, and cotasking.
+The software consisted of files pertaining to motor control, PID control, MLX to encoder processing, servo triggering, flywheel activation, and cotasking via main.
+There are multiple main files for our project to demonstrate our progress throughout.
+Our first main did not implement cotasking, whereas our cotasking main did.
+Our failed cotasking main was an attempt to further improve our regular cotasking main file, but we ran into unforseen debugging issues before we could try it.
+The regular main without cotasking and the cotasking main both work.

 Software Link: https://github.com/fmoren05/Term-Project/tree/main/src